-The programmatic advertising industry is such a quickly evolving space.
+The programmatic ecosystem is such a quickly evolving space.
 Companies come in and out, while others change their offering.
 Recent news about Rubicon and Turn illustrate this change.

 Mergers and Acquisitions